simonw/til/python/pyproject.md

 demo-package-0.1.tar.gz
 demo_package-0.1-py3-none-any.whl
 ```
+## It finds the Python files for you

+With `setup.py` I'm used to putting quite a bit of effort into telling Python which files should be included in the package - and making sure it doesn't include the `tests/` and `docs/` folder.

+As far as I can tell, the default behaviour now is to find all `*.py` files and all `*/*.py` files and include those - but to exclude common patterns such as `tests/` and `docs/` and `tests.py` and `test_*.py`.

+I can't find the documentation that explains this now, and I'm wary that I've got the details wrong.
+Approach with caution.

 ## Adding metadata

 I can add metadata to my package directly in that `pyproject.toml`. `description = ` can add a short description, and `readme = "filename"` can add a long description imported from a README file.